-I thought I would have to forego my yearly visit to the mountains due to the arrival of our second child in February, but after a trip to the pub (where the best plans are made!) we managed to sneak in a last minute trip at the very end of the season.
-Hastily arranged flights from Bristol and accommodation sorted with a friend at the lovely Residence Panorama in Zoldo Alto we were sorted (except for the small task of packing for a three year old and a 7 week old baby – how much stuff!).
+I thought I would have to forego my yearly visit to the mountains due to the arrival of our second child in February, but after a trip to the pub.
+Where the best plans are made!
+We managed to sneak in a last minute trip at the very end of the season.
+Choosing the beautiful village of Civetta in the Italian Dolomites.
+Hastily arranged flights from Bristol and accommodation sorted with a friend at the lovely Residence Panorama in Zoldo Alto we were sorted.
+Except for the small task of packing for a three year old and a 7 week old baby – how much stuff!).

 From Zoldo Alto you have direct access via a bubble to the Civetta ski area, which is part of the Dolomiti Superski, though not directly linked.
 It is a pretty low mountain, hence the early April closing date, but as with across the Dolomites, the snow making capabilities are excellent and despite the disappointing season (the worst many locals could remember) there was still well over half of the lifts and slopes open.

 The first day we spent exploring the Civetta side of the mountain.
 We all went up in the bubble and set up camp on the terrace of the bar at the top, taking it in turns to do a few pistes then coming back to take over the childcare duties.
 We were all really surprised by the quality of the snow, it was soft, but not slushy and the pistes were still in really good condition with just a few days of the season remaining.
 My favourite pistes, the long black (no.38) and red (no.39), back down to the bottom of the bubble were still open and lots of fun.